varigence/docs/bimlflex/implementation-guides/snowflake-implementation.md

 The Snowflake load process uses a custom SSIS component to provide a solid query experience in SSIS.

 Use the BimlFlex installer to install the required Custom components.
-The latest version is available to download here: [BimlFlex Release Notes](xref:bimlflex-release-notes)
+The latest version is available to download here: [](xref:bimlflex-release-notes)

 <!-- TODO: Snowflake specific deployment steps. -->
 <!--